 Gaining popularity amongst the global population after Itaewon Class K-drama, the Itaewon area in South Korea is now coming into the light for the coronavirus pandemic.
 It is becoming the focal point of the second wave of new coronavirus infections in Korea.

 Mind Your Manners

 As a tourist, you are not expected to know all of South Korea’s distinct customs involving alcohol.
-If you are doing business with Koreans, then you should make an effort to understand their customs.
+If you are doing business with Koreans, you should try to understand their customs.
+You can follow this nightlife guide to Seoul for the best time with locals.

 South Korean customs emphasize relationships in both personal and business life, especially between people and their elders.
 When drinking together, the youngest at the table is expected to serve everyone else.
 There are also certain specific ways to serve and receive a drink.